-Education, training and experience for Forensic Biology personnel are formally established in the following minimum requirement specifications (Minimum requirements for individual positions may be reviewed at the time of job announcement and may exceed those delineated below).
+Education, training and experience for Forensic Biology personnel are formally established in the following minimum requirement specifications (Minimum requirements for individual positions are listed in the ISPFS Quality/Procedure manual.
+These may be reviewed at the time of job announcement and may exceed those delineated below).
 The minimum degree and education requirements are verified by review of transcripts as well as course descriptions, as necessary, during the application process.
-The

-DNA Technical Manager approves the degree and coursework prior to a job offer being extended to any potential hire.
+The DNA Technical Lead approves the degree and coursework prior to a job offer being extended to any potential hire.
 Periodic review of continuing education and overall performance is accomplished during the annual employee evaluation.